-You certainly won't leave hungry from Woodrow's, where only a few bites of their Woodrow's Whiz Wit sandwich just may have you in a food coma.
+You certainly won't leave hungry from Woodrow's, only a few bites of their Woodrow's Whiz Wit sandwich just may have you in a food coma.
 Popularized by their housemade truffle wiz, this cheesesteak is an elevated classic you don't want to miss.
-Woodrow's is located on South Street, just a few blocks away from Angelo's Pizzeria on S. 9th
+Woodrow's is located on South Street. just a few blocks away from Angelo's Pizzeria on S. 9th mwsandwich com

-Street, Featured on Food Network's 'Diners, Drive Ins and Dives' for its Coffee BBQ Brisket sandwich, be sure to bring enough mouths to feed to venture past just the cheesesteak, and after ordering off of a QR code, take a peak over the counter to watch your food be prebang-for-your-buck option - not necessarily because it's cheaper than other places, but because its servings are easily twice the size.
+Street, Featured on Food Network's 'Diners, Drive Ins and Dives' for its Coffee BBO Brisket sandwich, be sure to bring enough mouths to feed to venture past just the cheesesteak, and after ordering off of a QR code, take a peak over the counter to watch your food be pre-pared while you wait.
+630 South Street, woodbang-for-your-buck option - not necessarily because it's cheaper than other places, but because its servings are easily twice the size.
 Take this steak to go, or grab a seat in the shop on a heart-shaped chair while you indulge in what seems like nearly a pound of meat in the sturdiest soggy bun you'll ever bite into.